floripasat/floripasat/obdh/README.txt

   7 - At the memmory browser window, click at the "Save memory" arrow 8 - Select the file path (.dat) and hit next.
   9 - Select the 8 bit HEX TI Style, Start Adress = 0 and
-words to read = 0xffffff and hit finish.
+words to read = 0xfffff and hit finish.

-Method 2:
+Method 2: UNIFLASH
-Using TI UniFlash software

 http://www.ti.com/tool/UniFlash

 - Select Select TI MSP430 USB 1 as programmer